shtrausslearning/shtrausslearning.github.io/docs/blog/posts/2024-08-02-commonwealth.md

 ### <span style='color:#686dec'>Problem Statement</span>

-Hello,

-I have provided you with a data set named “mobile_customers.csv.”
+> I have provided you with a data set named “mobile_customers.csv.”
 This contains information about customers that have signed up for the mobile app in the last three years.

-We need you to anonymise this data to hide personal details while preserving any useful information for the data scientists at InsightSpark.
+> We need you to anonymise this data to hide personal details while preserving any useful information for the data scientists at InsightSpark.

-Here are some examples of how you may anonymise a data set:
+> Here are some examples of how you may anonymise a data set:
-You could remove columns that don’t provide helpful information for analysis (e.g., names or credit card numbers).
+> You could remove columns that don’t provide helpful information for analysis (e.g., names or credit card numbers).
-You could mask any columns that can identify an individual (e.g., passport numbers or mobile numbers).
+> You could mask any columns that can identify an individual (e.g., passport numbers or mobile numbers).
-You could categorise personal figures (e.g., age and income) into a bracket rather than a specific number.
+> You could categorise personal figures (e.g., age and income) into a bracket rather than a specific number.

-First, research the different techniques available for anonymising a data set.
+> First, research the different techniques available for anonymising a data set.
 Then, edit the data set to create an anonymised data set as a CSV file.
 When finished, please submit this CSV file for me to review before we share it with InsightSpark.

-### <span style='color:#686dec'>Data Anonymisation</span>
+### <span style='color:#686dec'>Data Anonymisation approaches</span>

-Quite an interesting task; protection of customer data is very critical to any company.
 We don't want customer data to leak out, nevertheless there could be various applications of customer data usage; from analyses to modeling.
 Generally speaking, there is a standard of data privacy "criticalness", and a subsystem in a company operate with data corresponding to a specific level, so customer data doesn't tend to freeflow through all employees in a company.
 The process of data protection is probably done by a specific department in charge of data protection, or something along those lines.

 The data transfer target are **data scientists at InsightSpark**, so we should probably put some logic into our process of transformation, since the data science team will probably want to extract useful relations from the data, without really needing to know the exact details about the customers.
 So this means that ==**pure randomisation**== data replacement will be rather pointless, yet its a way we can anonymise the data.